danielbartl/wicket-forms-example/README.md

 It's based on [this project](https://github.com/danvega/jte-forms) by [Dan Vega](https://www.danvega.dev/) about Spring Boot and JTE integration, while trying to introduce Apache Wicket as another great open-source alternative for building web applications with server-side rendering and Java.
-For more info about Apache Wicket please visit: [Apache Wicket homepage](https://wicket.apache.org/).
+For much better and more detailed info about Apache Wicket please visit: [Apache Wicket homepage](https://wicket.apache.org/).

 ## Project Overview